Rafael Hernández Marín: Legacy

 In 1969, Puerto Rican actor Orlando Rodriguez played Hernandez in the bio-pic El Jibarito Rafael, which was directed by the Mexican actor Julián Soler.

 In 1999, Hernández was posthumously inducted into the International Latin Music Hall of Fame.

 On March 23, 2001, Casa Hernandez, the music store which served as Hernandez's booking agency and base of operations, was listed in the National Register of Historic Places, reference #01000244, as "Casa Amadeo, antigua Casa Hernandez".

+In 2017, Rafael Hernández was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

+Interpreters

+Notable interpreters include Los Panchos, Marco Antonio Muñiz, Xavier Cugat, Perez Prado, Percy Faith an Olga Guillot.

 Military decorations and awards

 Among Hernández's military decorations are the following: